Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Lifelong Anomaly Detection: Scenarios and evaluation protocols

-The proposed method allows us to create diverse scenarios depending on the user selection of $\gamma$ and $\lambda$.
-For example, it is possible to cluster anomaly concepts ($\gamma$) and assign each of them to the closest normal concept ($\lambda$).
-Alternative scenarios can be designed by customizing $\gamma$ and $\lambda$, paving the way for a wide range of possible scenarios.
-To simplify this task, our code is publicly available and can be used to easily generate scenarios for any dataset chosen by users: \url{https://github.com/lifelonglab/lifelong-anomaly-detection-scenarios}.
+The proposed method allows us to create diverse scenarios depending on the user selection of $\phi$, $\gamma$, and $\lambda$.
+For example, it is possible to leverage k-Means to cluster normal and anomaly concepts (leveraging $\phi$, and $\gamma$ functions) and assign each anomaly concept to the closest normal concept (leveraging $\lambda$ function).
+Alternative scenarios can be designed by customizing $\phi$, $\gamma$, and $\lambda$, paving the way for a wide range of possible scenarios.
+To simplify this task, our code is publicly available and can be used to easily generate scenarios for any dataset chosen by users: \url{https://github.com/lifelonglab/lifelong-anomaly-detection-scenarios}. {We note that different choices of $\phi$ and $\gamma$ may lead to concept imbalance, i.e., some concepts may present significantly fewer samples than others.
+This situation may be problematic in some settings, or exacerbate the learning complexity for some anomaly detection models.
+In these cases, consideration of strategies for imbalanced learning such as resampling {\cite{8737955}}, cost-sensitive learning, and special-purpose algorithms {\cite{ghosh2022class}}.
+It is worth noting that, in our experiments, we did not experience high imbalance ratios for concepts generated with our protocol.}